 Dr. Aymen Boughanmi is a researcher in political affairs and economic history.
 He has a PhD in British and American civilization.
 He teaches at the English Department of Kairouan College, Tunisia.
 Among his most notable books are: The Post-Revolution State (2012), The Arab Autumn: In the Contradiction between Revolution and Democracy (2015).

 Dr. Azeemah Saleem is an Assistant Professor at the Centre for Communication and Critical Thinking, JK Lakshmipat University, India.
-She is a Ph.D. from Jawaharlal Nehru University, New Delhi, and worked on ‘Syrian Refugees in Germany from the prism of Global Justice.’
+She has a Ph.D. from Jawaharlal Nehru University, New Delhi, and worked on ‘Syrian Refugees in Germany from the prism of Global Justice.’
 She has also worked on “Tribal Factionalism and Nation-State Building in Post Qadhafi Libya” during her M.Phil Dissertation.
 She is involved with the Ledby Foundation (incubated by Harvard Kennedy School), Centre for Study of Plural Societies, New Delhi, and a core member of Ambedkar Grant for Advancing Poverty Eradication (Agape), Yale University USA.
 Her area of interest includes understanding minority and gender rights in South Asia, Global Justice in the context of refugees, social and societal fragmentation in North Africa, conflict analysis in West Asia along with identity politics, and critically analyzing human rights issues and International and regional organizations, Rawls’ theory of justice, humanitarian crisis, and global refugee issues.

 Pradana Boy Zulian is an associate professor in Islamic Legal Studies at the Faculty of Islamic Studies, University of Muhammadiyah Malang (UMM), Indonesia.
 He is trained as an Islamic legal scholar at the Faculty of Islamic Studies, University of Muhammadiyah Malang and completed his degree in Islamic Law in 2000.
 In 2005, he won Australian Government scholarship named Australian Development Scholarship (ADS) which enabled him to his study at the Australian National University (ANU), Canberra.
 Under the supervision of leading Indonesianist, Greg Fealy, he completed his master thesis on the contestation of progressive and conservative group within Muhammadiyah, a modern Islamic organization in Indonesia.
 This thesis has been published both in English and Indonesian languages.
 His Master of Arts (MA) in contemporary Islamic thought and movements in Southeast Asia is gained in 2007.
 From 2010-2015 he pursued doctoral studies at the Department of Malay Studies, National University of Singapore (NUS).
 His Doctor of Philosophy in sociology of Islamic law is awarded in 2015.
 His Ph.D thesis is published by Amsterdam University Press (2018) under the title Fatwa in Indonesia: An Analysis of Dominant Legal Ideas and Mode of Thought of Fatwa-Making Agencies and Their Implications in the Post-New Order Period.
 Pradana is actively engaged in many academic forums.
 In 2017 he was awarded Study of US Institute (SUSI) scholarship for the study of American Political Thought at University of Massachusetts at Amherst, United States of America in 2017.
 His interest in Islamic Philosophy and Thought has led to his participation in a short course at al-Mustafa International University, Qom, Iran where he studied Islamic Philosophy and Thought in 2020.
 From 2018-2022, he participated in a research consortium on religion, secularization and radicalization lead by European University Institute, Italy.
 In this research consortium, he contributed a policy brief, country report, articles and book chapters on radicalization and the governance of religious diversity in Indonesia.
 As an interfaith activist, he also engaged in many forums on interreligious dialogue and the role of religion in society.
 In 2016, he was an international fellow at King Abdullah bin Abdulaziz International Center for Interreligious and Intercultural Dialogue (KAICIID) based in Lisbon, Portugal.
 He is also member of Global Exchanges on Religion in Society (GERIS).
 Although his main expertise is in Islamic Legal Studies, he also has interests in topic such as contemporary Islamic thought, Islamic history in Southeast Asia, and Quranic Studies.
 As an open-minded scholar and activist, he set up a foundation named Bait al-Hikmah Foundation in Malang, East Java, Indonesia, to spread and implement his thought and visions on Islam.

+Kazeem olajide OLANIYAN, Ph.D Of the department of Jurisprudence and International law, faculty of law University of Ibadan.
 He is the past Head of Department and has also served as the Sub-Dean of the faculty.
 He was the Resource person/lead consultant on Justice Sector and The Rule of Law for the preparation of the 20 year 2021-2041 Development Goal for the Government of Oyo State, Nigeria.
 He served as the Technical Expert for the African Center for the Shared Development Capacity Bulding on justice and Rule of Law.
 His area of Research interest extends to Religious freedom, Human Rights Law, Jurisprudence and Legal Theory, Islamic Jurisprudence, Criminology and Criminal Justice System.
 He has several publications in these Reseach areas.
 Presently he is the National President of the Muslim Lawyers Association of Nigeria (MULAN).
 He is currently a Visiting Professor and Dean of the College of Law, Fountain University, Osogbo, Osun State, Nigeria.